vmware-tanzu/tanzu-dev-portal/content/guides/graalvm-with-spring/index.md

 #### Running

-The package output is a statically linked binary that can be ran natively.
+The package output is a statically linked binary that can be executed natively.
 Everything needed to run the application is included.

 ```bash